These are the Firebase Command Line Interface (CLI) Tools. They can be used to:

 - Import/Export users into/from Firebase Auth

-To get started with the Firebase CLI, read the full list of commands below or check out the documentation.
+To get started with the Firebase CLI, read the full list of commands below or check out the hosting-specific CLI documentation.

-To download and install the Firebase CLI run the following command:
+Once npm is installed, get the Firebase CLI by running the following command:

 npm install -g firebase-tools

 This will provide you with the globally accessible

 firebase --help lists the available commands and